 Paid leave benefits may be received for time off taken as consecutive days and weeks, but may also be received for time off taken intermittently in certain circumstances.

 Connecticut Paid Leave is not job-protected leave.
-However, employees receiving CTPL benefits may have their leave protected by federal, state, or other laws, including the federal Family and Medical Leave Act (FMLA).
+However, employees receiving CTPL benefits may have their leave protected by federal, state, or other laws, including the Connecticut Family and Medical Leave Act (CT FMLA) and the federal Family and Medical Leave Act (FMLA).

 The current maximum weekly benefit is $840.
 The maximum weekly benefit is scheduled to eventually raise to $900 on July 1, 2023.

 If a worker’s wages are less than or equal to the CT minimum wage multiplied by 40, the weekly benefit will be 95% of the average weekly wage.
 If workers’ wages exceed CT minimum wage multiplied by 40, the weekly benefit will be 60% of their average weekly wage.